jasoncolburne/homelab/switch.md

 ![Encrypted File System Configuration](assets/switch/debian-install-filesystems-encrypted.jpg)

+Edit: After realizing I wasn't using UEFI, I went back and reinstalled everything.
+Now, there are 4 partitions on the Kingston drive, the first being the EFI image.

 I left the `/boot` partition in the clear, and encrypted everything else.
 In my final deployment, I only allocated 250mb to the /boot partition as it is unlikely I'll need more.
 I used passphrases to create the encrypted partitions (there seems to be a problem formatting the encrypted devices with anything but `ext2` if you choose `random key`), and this means that at first I'll need to enter them through the KVM every time the system boots.
 I plan to perform the derivation process manually to grab the keys used for encryption, encrypt them with the TPM on the motherboard, and manage the keys during the boot process.
 I hope to also be able to use the TPM to verify the integrity of the boot partition before handing control to the boot loader.
 To do this securely, I'll need to disallow custom booting in grub (configure it such that only a single kernel boots with fixed parameters).
 I should be able to automate loading the OS this way.

 This way, in the worst case I can derive the keys again.